12: Digestive System

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-Chemical digestion in the small intestine relies on the activities of three accessory digestive organs: the liver, pancreas, and gallbladder (Figure 23.6.1).
-The digestive role of the liver is to produce bile and export it to the duodenum.
-The gallbladder primarily stores, concentrates, and releases bile.
-The pancreas produces pancreatic juice, which contains digestive enzymes and bicarbonate ions, and delivers it to the duodenum.
+- Chemical digestion in the small intestine relies on the activities of three accessory digestive organs: the liver, pancreas, and gallbladder.
+The liver produces bile and performs extensive metabolic and detoxifying functions, the gallbladder stores and concentrates bile for release during meals, and the pancreas provides digestive enzymes and bicarbonate while also releasing hormones that regulate blood glucose.

-• 12.3: Layers of the Intestinal Wall and Peritoneum
+- 12.3: Structural Organization of the Intestinal Wall and Peritoneum